-- Identify and describe a range of key ideas, periods, sites, buildings and designs in the evolution of Western - 1 Architecture and Landscape design up to the Baroque, and evaluate their significance in relation to their cultural context. - Discuss in written academic format a chosen topic relating to the evolution of Western Architecture and Landscape design up to and including the Baroque period.
+- Identify and describe a range of key ideas, periods, sites, buildings and designs in the evolution of Western - 1 Architecture and Landscape design from Neoclassicism up to the 20th Century, and evaluate their significance in relation to their cultural context. - Discuss in written academic format a chosen topic relating to the evolution of Western Architecture and Landscape Design from the Barogue period up to and including the 20th Century.